 The accompanying consolidated financial statements include the accounts of Seaspan Corporation and its majority owned subsidiaries (collectively, the Company).
-In accordance with the Financial Accounting Standards Board (FASB) Interpretation No. 46(R), Consolidation of Variable Interest Entities (FIN 46R), the Company also consolidates any variable interest entities (VIE's) of which it is the primary beneficiary, as defined.
+The Company also consolidates any variable interest entities (VIEs) of which it is the primary beneficiary, as defined.
 All significant intercompany balances and transactions have been eliminated in consolidation.